microsoft/vscode-docs/docs/languages/java.md

 1. In Visual Studio Code, go to the **Extensions** view (`kb(workbench.view.extensions)`).
 2. Filter the extensions list by typing "java".

-Among the extensions, we're also providing a [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) which contains below popular extensions and can be installed in just 1-click:
+To help set up Java on VS Code, there is a [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) which contains two popular extensions:

 1. [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java)
 2. [Java Debugger for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=microsoft.vscode-java-debug)

 <a class="tutorial-install-extension-btn" href="vscode:extension/vscjava.vscode-java-pack">Install the Java Extension Pack</a>

-This document will use the extension pack mentioned above.
+This document describes the features included in the Java Extension Pack.

 ## Java Project Support